-Vegan pet food brand Wild Earth secured a $550,000 investment on tonight’s “Shark Tank” appearance.
+Vegan pet food brand Wild Earth secured a $550,000 investment from Mark Cuban on tonight’s “Shark Tank” appearance.

-Dallas Mavericks owner Mark Cuban, who stars in the ABC hit show where companies pitch a team of serial investors, said he made the investment for two key reasons: his belief in technological solutions to modernity’s challenges, and his concerns for environmental sustainability.
+The Dallas Mavericks owner who stars in the ABC hit show where companies pitch a team of serial investors, said he made the investment for two key reasons: his belief in technological solutions to modernity’s challenges, and his concerns for environmental sustainability.

 The Bay Area pet food brand is spearheaded by pioneers in cellular agriculture, including chief science officer Ron Shigeta, Ph.D., chief executive officer Ryan Bethencourt, and Dr. Ernie Ward, known as “America’s Pet Advocate.”

 Cuban joins Felicis Ventures, Mars Petcare, VegInvest, Stray Dog Capital, Founders Fund, Blue Horizon, and Thiel Capital in supporting the pet start-up, which has already raised $4 million.
 Cuban will take a ten percent stake in the company for his “Shark Tank” investment.

 “There’s an enormous potential market for lower-cost, sustainable protein to feed the growing worldwide pet population and Wild Earth is now the alpha dog in this space,” Cuban said.

 The company is working with a little-known ingredient called koji.
 A type of fungus revered in Asian cooking, koji (Aspergillus oryzae) is a protein-rich food source loaded with amino acids essential for canine health, according to Wild Earth.
 The brand is looking at ways to reduce the carbon footprint of the giant pet food industry, with the goal of being able to sustainably feed more than a billion pets by 2050.